cruelpleasure/awesome-ARTificial/README.md

 - [Stable Diffusion Models](https://rentry.org/sdmodels) - List with all official Stable-Diffusion Models.
 - [Stable Diffusion Models](https://rentry.org/sdmodels) - List with all official Stable-Diffusion Models.
 - [Stable Diffusion Models](https://rentry.org/sdmodels) - List with all official Stable-Diffusion Models.

+# Upscaling and Restoration
+- [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) - Implementation of Denoising Diffusion Probabilistic Model in Pytorch.
+It is a new approach to generative modeling that may have the potential to rival GANs.
+- [GFPGAN](https://github.com/TencentARC/GFPGAN) - GFPGAN aims at developing a Practical Algorithm for Real-world Face Restoration.
+It leverages rich and diverse priors encapsulated in a pretrained face GAN (e.g., StyleGAN2) for blind face restoration.
+- [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN/blob/master/docs/anime_video_model.md) - Real-ESRGAN aims at developing Practical Algorithms for General Image/Video Restoration.

 # Machine Learning